-Ahead of the 2020 Olympic Games in Tokyo, the International Olympic Committee has released guidance advising sporting bodies on how they can reduce their plastic waste.
+Ahead of the 2020 Olympic Games in Tokyo, which have been postponed to July 2021 due to the coronavirus pandemic, the International Olympic Committee released guidance advising sporting bodies on how they can reduce their plastic waste.
 From recycling to compostable packaging, we take a look at some of its recommendations and the work already being done.

-The event also marks one of the first major events of the 2020s, a decade which looks set to be dominated by the climate crisis and the plastic waste problem.
+While the coronavirus-hit world must now wait until July 2021 to enjoy the 32nd modern summer Olympic Games, the event will still mark one of the first major global events of the 2020s — a decade which will be dominated by the climate crisis and the plastic waste problem.

-Sport — like many other sectors — is aiming to do its bit, with major entities such as the Premier League and the Association of Tennis Professionals looking to cut their plastic usage.
+Sport — like many other sectors — is aiming to do its bit, with major entities such as the UK’s Premier League and the Association of Tennis Professionals looking to cut their use of plastics.

 The report also gives examples of the work already being carried out by the sporting community.